WilliamOtieno/dotfiles/README.md

 I am I high-school student, so I do not always have the time to write all configs from scratch.
 (Well, some are written from scratch.)

+**Some things to look after**
+* I have used absolute paths almost exclusively, so change that you your own path wherever files are referenced.
+* For the picom config to work, use [ibhagwan's fork](https://github.com/ibhagwan/picom) of picom.
+Plus, use this command to start picom `picom --config /path/to/picom.conf --experimental-backends`

 I am still in the learning phase, hope you all like my work.

 ### Screenshots